Bread: a mobile wallet for bitcoin – September 2021 review

 Is Bread secure?

-Bread differs from many third-party Bitcoin wallets in the way that it handles transactions.
-Rather than sending information to Bread’s servers and then on to the Bitcoin network, it connects users directly to the Bitcoin network from within the app, allowing for transactions to be processed through a more decentralised environment and giving more privacy to users.
+Bread differs from many third-party bitcoin wallets in the way that it handles transactions.
+Rather than sending information to Bread’s servers and then on to the bitcoin network, it connects users directly to the bitcoin network from within the app, allowing for transactions to be processed through a more decentralized environment and giving more privacy to users.

 Additionally, because Bread does not store user data or private keys on their servers, users are in full control of their funds at all times and removed from any potential vulnerabilities in Bread’s servers.

 While Bread, overall, offers a strong level of security, the lack of a two-factor authentication feature does stand out as an area where Bread falls short of many other wallets in terms of adding an extra layer of protection.

 Additionally, it’s important to note that some of the features offered by Bread, most notably the ability to buy bitcoin directly through the wallet interface, rely on third-party applications which may have different security practices than Bread itself.